mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

 <b>Files in the project</b>

 <b>demo.php (the main php file)</b>
-1) Loads the javascript common library (mseifert-sourcefiles.js)
-2) Loads the javascript file hello.js
+=> Loads the javascript common library (mseifert-sourcefiles.js) => Loads the javascript file hello.js
 The PHP version() function adds the file timestamp to hello.js.

     <script src="<?php echo version(STATIC_JS_COMMON, 'hello.js') ?>"></script>

-3) Specify the directories to poll on the server.
+=>Specify the directories to poll on the server.
 The doVersionChecking() function makes an HTTP request to the server. moddate.php is called and returns all file timestamps for the specified directories.